SanliFaez/OS4Physicists/Lectures/Lecture5_KnowledgeDiscovery.md

 + homework assignment on investigating example cases of fraud in physics

 ## Evaluation
-- students work with the ASreview tool https://github.com/asreview/ to look up information on the topic of their master thesis
-- students work on the homework assignment on a case study of fraud in physics
+- students start their work on the homework assignment to report on a case study of fraud in physics
+- the assignment is longer than the usual tutorial exercises and students are expected to complete it at home
+- there will be a peer-evaluation of the report

 ### Assignment description
-Install the ASreview tool https://github.com/asreview/ .
-Use it to compile relevant papers for your master thesis topic and compare with those you find by other means, e.g. a literature search using google scholar https://scholar.google.com or citations to a baseline paper with inspire https://inspirehep.net

-The homework assignment on cases of fraud in physics is described separately in [link to file]
+The homework assignment on cases of fraud in physics is described separately in [link to file].
+It is due on Oct.
+10.

 ## Information Sources / Bibliography
 - ASreview tool for systematic reviews https://github.com/asreview/